learn-compsci/mathematical-techniques/content/Tutorials/Tutorial 1.md

 hidden: "true"
 ---
 # How to submit:
 - Submit before actual tutorial time for it to be graded.
+There are 2 ways to do this:
+	1. There is a submission box on Canvas for you to submit your document.
+Either .docx, .pdf, or a picture of your written solutions are acceptable as long as we can read your attempts.
+	2. Submit your written attempts in-person during our tutorial.
+* **Official due date for submission**: **11-Feb-2025, 6:30PM

+# Collaboration Policy:
+* You may discuss high-level ideas with your classmates or friends.
+You should list your collaborators if you do so.
+* **Do not share your solutions**.
+* ChatGPT (and other LLMs) are **not allowed**.
+* Your submission **must be of your own write-up**.

 # Overview
 This tutorial gives practice questions to be discussed during the relevant tutorial in person.
 This particular tutorial sheet corresponds to [[Unit 1]].
 It is recommended to either watch the lectures or read the notes for each respective parts before attempting the tutorial sheet.